pleb/blog/posts/minimal-nextjs-blog-part2-post-links.md

 ---

-In [part 3](/posts/minimal-nextjs-blog-part3-show-post) I'll be rendering a single blog post to the screen.
+In [part 3](/posts/minimal-nextjs-blog-part3-show-post) I render a single blog post to the screen.
 Like this part, it's going to be amazing (Again, Self Certified).

 ## Source